pranav-joshi-iitgn/ML_Journey/README.md

 # ML_Journey
-This repo contains all the stuff me and my friends have done for understanding ML.
+This repo contains all the stuff I have done for understanding ML.